ML lifecycle management using MLflow

 • Custom models.
 These are Python models packaged in the MLflow format.
 They can be registered either in Unity Catalog or in the workspace model registry.
 Examples include scikit-learn, XGBoost, PyTorch, and Hugging Face transformer models.

 • State-of-the-art open models made available by Foundation Model APIs.
 These models are curated foundation model architectures that support optimized inference.
-Base models, like Llama-2-70B-chat, BGE-Large, and Mistral-7B are available for immediate use with pay-per-token pricing, and workloads that require performance guarantees and fine-tuned model variants can be deployed with provisioned throughput.
+Base models, like Meta-Llama-3.1-70B-Instruct, BGE-Large, and Mistral-7B are available for immediate use with pay-per-token pricing, and workloads that require performance guarantees and fine-tuned model variants can be deployed with provisioned throughput.

 You also can deploy MLflow models for offline inference, see Deploy models for batch inference.